aaroncayabyab/NotSlack/README.md

     database password = "rootpassword"
     MYSQL_URL = "jdbc:mysql://localhost:3306/"+DATABASE_NAME+"?serverTimezone=EST5EDT"
 	```
-	- to log into MySQL as the creatd user, use the following command
+	- to log into MySQL as the created user, use the following command
 	```
 	mysql -u root -p
 	```